openml/server-api/docs/database/openml_expdb.md

 ## Studies

 Studies have historically been in flux, but they are generally collections of objects (e.g., tasks).
-One mayor change during OpenML's lifetime was in how those collections were defined, which happened around 2019.
+One major change during OpenML's lifetime was in how those collections were defined, which happened around 2019.
 Nowadays there are dedicated tables (e.g., study_task) to make the connection between a study and its task.
 Historically, what is now referred to as a "legacy study", this association was achieved through tags.
 E.g., all tasks with tag `study_14` would be considered part of `study_14`.
-Some studies are still defined this way, and migration of these studies to new-style studies are planned.
+Some studies are still defined this way, and migration of these studies to new-style studies is planned.
-The Python-based REST API will not support legacy style studies (hence the data migration needs to occur to make the legacy studies usable with the new API).
+The Python-based REST API will not support legacy-style studies (hence the data migration needs to occur to make the legacy studies usable with the new API).

 The current use is that "benchmark suite" refers to a collection of tasks and a "benchmark study" refers to a collection of runs.
 Both are found in the "study" table.
 It is likely we drop this distinction in the future in favor of a more general "collection".